-- a.
-The purpose of the Unsuccessful Bidder(s) Letter is to advise each bidder of their unsuccessful bid attempt.
-The letter shall include the following information: - i.
-The name of the successful bidder - ii.
-The total amount of the award - iii.
-The basis for award to the successful bidder i.e. lowest bid, lowest bid meeting specifications, best overall bid, etc.; and, - iv.
-The reason why the unsuccessful bidder was not selected for award i.e., prices too high, non-responsive bid due to taking exceptions to the City's terms and conditions, bid failed to meet specifications, unacceptable delivery schedule, poor past performance record, etc.

-A statement of appreciation for the bidder for taking time, encouraging them to continue bidding our future requirements, and wishing them better success on the next solicitation.

-- b.
-The Notice of Successful Bidder(s) Letter or Notice of Award will include the following information: - i.
-The notice of award and statement on being the successful bidder. - ii.
-The date to expect the written contract to be prepared, (10 days after date of award notice) for conveyance - iii.
-If the company granted an award is to receive a contract for the first time, the Buyer shall forward the company an IRS W-9 Form to be completed and returned prior to the Buyer issuing the City contract. - iv.
-The scheduled date for the pre-award meeting - v.
-The schedule date for the pre-construction meeting - vi.
-Within ten days after receipt of notice of the award.
-Contractors are required to issue performance bonds and insurance documents to the City - vii.
+- 1. The purpose of the Unsuccessful Bidder(s) Letter is to advise each bidder of their unsuccessful bid attempt.
+The letter shall include the following information: - a.
+The name of the successful bidder - b.
+The total amount of the award - c.
+The basis for award to the successful bidder i.e. lowest bid, lowest bid meeting specifications, best overall bid, etc.; and, - d.
+The reason why the unsuccessful bidder was not selected for award i.e., prices too high, non-responsive bid due to taking exceptions to the City's terms and conditions, bid failed to meet specifications, unacceptable delivery schedule, poor past performance record, etc. - e.
+A statement of appreciation for the bidder for taking time, encouraging them to continue bidding our future requirements, and wishing them better success on the next solicitation. - 2.
+The Notice of Successful Bidder(s) Letter or Notice of Award will include the following information: - a.
+The notice of award and statement on being the successful bidder, - b.
+The date to expect the written contract to be prepared, (10 days after date of award notice) for conveyance - c.
+If the company granted an award is to receive a contract for the first time, the Buyer shall forward the company an IRS W-9 Form to be completed and returned prior to the Buyer issuing the City contract. - d.
+The scheduled date for the pre-award meeting - e.
+The schedule date for the pre-construction meeting - f.
+Within ten days after receipt of notice of the award, Contractors are required to issue performance bonds and insurance documents to the City - g.
 Notification to secure and pay all applicable permit fees